neelmewada/AR-Furniture-Shopping-App/README.md

 ## Screenshots & Video Demo

-Link to a Video Demo showcasing AR feature: [Video Link](https://youtu.be/kMHFu1VT5Xo)
+Link to a Video Demo showcasing AR feature: [Click here for Video Demo](https://youtu.be/kMHFu1VT5Xo)

 Below are some in-app screenshots of the MVP: (Work in progress)